-150 2.1.6 Amazonian basin: Manacapuru, Brazil
+147 2.1.6 Amazonian basin: Manacapuru, Brazil

 The Manacupuru measurement site was in a pastureland 70 km west of Manaus, Brazil, in central Amazonia.
 This site receives airmass from various resources, including rural, biogenic and anthropogenic from the nearby municipality (Manaus).
-The trace gases and meteorological measurements were performed during the GoAmazon2014/5 campaign at the T3 site (3.21° S, 60.6° W; 50 m a.s.l.), 10 km northeast of Manacapuru, Brazil (Martin et al., 2016; Schiro et al., 2018).
+The trace gases and meteorological measurements were performed during the GoAmazon2014/5 campaign at the T3 site (3.2133° S, 60.5987° W 50 m a.s.l.), 10 km northeast of Manacapuru, Brazil (Martin et al., 2016; Schiro et al., 2018).
 A more detailed description of the measurement site can be found in (Myers et al., 2022).
 The data covered the time period from 22 August 2014 to 9 October 2014.

-157 2.2 Instrumentation
+154 2.2 Instrumentation

-158 2.2.1 Sulfuric acid measurements and proxies
+155 2.2.1 Sulfuric acid measurements and proxies

-H2SO4 concentrations were measured at all sites, except for the Amazonian basin, using a Chemical Ionization Atmospheric Pressure interface Time-of-Flight spectrometer (CI-APi-ToF) (Eisele and Tanner, 1993; Jokinen et al., 2012) with NO3- as the reagent ion and analyzed using tofTools package based on MATLAB software (Junninen et al., 2010).
+H2SO4 concentrations were measured at all sites, except for the Amazonian basin, using a Chemical Ionization Atmospheric Pressure interface Time-of-Flight spectrometer (CI-APi-ToF) (Eisele and Tanner, 1993; Jokinen et al., 2012) with NO_3^- as the reagent ion and analyzed using tofTools package based on MATLAB software (Junninen et al., 2010).
 In the Amazonian basin, H2SO4 concentrations were measured using a selected ion chemical ionization mass spectrometer (SICIMS), see Myers et al., (2022) for more details.
 The H2SO4 concentration measurements were taken from different levels ranging from ground level up to 35 meters above ground level.
-The CI-APi-ToFs were calibrated uniformly before the measurement in each location following the technique described by (Kürten et al., 2012), except for the Amazonian basin where the selected ion chemical ionization mass spectrometer (SICIMS) was calibrated following the scheme described in Mauldin III et al. (1998).
+The by (Kürten et al., 2012), except for the Amazonian basin where the selected ion chemical ionization mass spectrometer (SICIMS) was calibrated following the scheme described in Mauldin III et al. (1998).